7 Minute Read

 A positive balance indicates a refund, while a negative balance means you owe more and may have to pay the IRS interest and a penalty at tax time.
 The good news is you can fix it before tax time ever rolls around!

-- Specify additional withholdings.
-If you don’t want to mess with your allowances, your other option is to enter an additional amount you want to have withheld with each paycheck.
+- Specify additional withholding.
+As mentioned above, you have the option on the W-4 form to enter an additional amount you want to have withheld with each paycheck.
 Simply divide your estimated tax shortage by the number of pay periods you have left before the end of the year to get your number.

 Work With a Pro